Visit our Business Feed if you are interested in learning about commercial solar costs.

 There are many different tax incentives, subsidies and financing and billing solutions at the state and local levels that can make going solar more affordable.
 To see if you might be eligible for renewable energy incentive programs, visit the Database of State Incentives for Renewables & Efficiency® (DSIRE®).

-As mentioned previously, you may also qualify for a U.S. federal residential renewable energy income tax credit.
-If you purchase your solar system, you are eligible for the solar ITC, which allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes.
+If you purchase your solar system, you may be eligible for the solar ITC, which allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes.
 The full solar ITC is available to home solar owners through 2019.
 It drops to a 26 percent deduction in 2020 and 22 percent in 2021.
 After that, the residential ITC is due to expire unless Congress decides to extend it, so don’t put off buying solar for too long.

 Get a Solar Estimate

 Ultimately, the easiest way to answer the “How much does solar cost” question is to give our solar advisors a call at 844-578-6793.
-They’ll help you get an estimate for your home.
+They’ll help you get a free estimate for your home.
 Or you can contact a solar installer in your area directly.
 Here are some tips: Choosing a Home Solar Installation Company or watch this video to see what to expect when you meet with a solar professional to get a quote.

 - How Many Solar Panels Do You Need: Panel Size and Output Factors